Don’t you sometimes wish you were a carefree child?

 1. What situations cause them stress?

-This may be social situations, family situations, experiences such as going to the park, or trying something new.
+These may be social situations, family situations, something they saw in the news, or trying something new.

 When you and your child are aware of what triggers stress responses, you can work to adjust the circumstances (though you don’t necessarily want to avoid the situation).
 Ultimately you can help to prepare them ahead of time with stress management skills.